thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 **At it's core, EPM will give you the following functionalities:**
-- Allow standard users to elevate processes in a guarded enviroment
+- Allow standard users to elevate processes in a guarded environment
 - Eliminating one-time installs of software
 - Reporting/Auditing across your estate of Administrator usage!
 - Support for Windows - Mac will come at a later stage.